Tristan Crama: Brentford

 Crama playing for Brentford B in April 2022.

 On 25 August 2020, Crama moved to England to join the B team at Championship club Brentford on a two-year contract, with the option of a further year, for an undisclosed fee.
 Following two seasons of exclusively B team football, the option on Crama's contract was taken up in May 2022.
 On 30 June 2022, he signed a new two-year contract, with the option of a further year.
 Crama was including the first team squad for its 2022–23 pre-season and mid-season training camps and was an unused substitute during five regular season matches.
 A proposed loan to Ligue 1 club Montpellier during the mid-season transfer window was rejected.

 Following an appearance in the first team's opening 2023–24 pre-season friendly, Crama signed a new three-year contract, with the option of a further year.
 On 25 July 2023, Crama and Brentford teammate Matthew Cox joined League One club Bristol Rovers on season-long loans.
 Deployed predominantly as a starter when fit, Crama made 34 appearances during a mid-table 2023–24 season.

 Following two 2024–25 first team pre-season appearances and inclusion in the first team squad's Portugal training camp, Crama joined League One club Exeter City on a season-long loan.
 Prior to his recall on 16 January 2025, Crama made 26 appearances, scored four goals and twice won the club's Player of the Month award.
 He transferred away from Brentford the following day and ended his B team career on 89 appearances and 11 goals.

 Millwall

 On 17 January 2025, Crama transferred to Championship club Millwall and signed a "long-term" contract for an undisclosed fee.
 Injuries led to his immediate breakthrough into the team in an unfamiliar right back role.
 Crama played the majority of his 20 appearances in the position during the remainder of the 2024–25 season.

+Crama made 50 appearances and scored three goals during the 2025–26 season, in which he made half of his appearances at right back.
+Crama's performances led to him being voted the club's Players' Player of the Year and receiving Championship Team of the Year recognition from the EFL and PFA.
+The season ended with defeat in the playoff semi-finals, during which Crama suffered an injury to his right ankle, which required surgery.
+After returning to fitness, Crama sustained an injury to his left ankle during his first 2026–27 pre-season friendly appearance, which required surgery.